openharmony/docs/en/application-dev/application-models/arkts-ui-widget-event-call.md

 # Launching a UIAbility in the Background Through the call Event

-There may be cases you want to provide in a widget access to features available in your application when it is running in the foreground, for example, the play, pause, and stop buttons in a music application widget.
+There may be cases you want to provide in a widget access to features available in your application running in the foreground, for example, the play, pause, and stop buttons in a music application widget.
 This is where the **call** capability of the **postCardAction** API comes in handy.
 This capability, when used in a widget, can start the specified UIAbility of the widget provider in the background.
 It also allows the widget to call the specified method of the application and transfer data so that the application, while in the background, can behave accordingly in response to touching of the buttons on the widget.

-Generally, buttons are used to trigger the **call** event.
+Typically, the call event is triggered for touching of buttons.
 Below is an example.

 - In this example, two buttons are laid out on the widget page.
-When one button is clicked, the **postCardAction** API is called to send a **call** event to the target UIAbility.
+When one button is clicked, the **postCardAction** API is called to send a call event to the target UIAbility.
 Note that the **method** parameter in the API indicates the method to call in the target UIAbility.
 It is mandatory and of the string type.

   ```ts
   @Entry